Clip path

 The hiring process in Australia is quite similar to that in most other countries.
 Organizations identify the full-time opportunities or positions that need to be filled and advertise the job descriptions on several job platforms, such as Adzuna, CareerOne, CareerJet, Indeed Australia, etc.

 Organizations can use in-house recruitment teams or outsourcing agencies to help find suitable candidates for the job.
-Professional networking platforms like LinkedIn help hiring teams find the best talents in the market.
+Professional networking platforms like LinkedIn help hiring teams find the best talent in the market.

 Applications that meet the required criteria are shortlisted for interviews after a quick background check.